 The Khum Chao Luang, aka the Phrae Governor’s House, is a brick building dating back to the early 20th century.
 It was the residence of the last ruler of Phrae before the city lost its independence to the kingdom of Siam.
 The House is now open to the public as a museum.
 It is time for lunch!
 We recommend a bowl of delicious Khao Soi.

 The Forestry Museum of Phrae

-Just as Lampang, the city was a center of teak logging.
+Just like Lampang, the city was a center of teak logging.
 Right on the Yom River was the former office of the Forestry Department.
 Unfortunately, they demolished this iconic building which led to an enormous public outcry.
 The Fine Arts Department tries to reconstruct the original building.
 We will have a look at the progress.
 Close to this site is the former compound of the Danish East Asiatic Company.
 This company was involved in the teak industry for more than fifty years.
 There are three buildings at this compound.
 One of them houses a small teak museum with pictures and exhibits.
 The museum is closed on Sunday.